Stellantis/api-standards/README.md

 ### Caching policies

-There's no one best cache policy.
-You must take several parameters into account while working on caching strategy : traffic patterns, type of data served and application-specific requirements for data freshness.
-API developers and designers MUST define and configure the appropriate per-resource settings, as well as the overall "caching hierarchy.“ : try to find a balance between good and bad reactivity depending on the resource type.
+ API developers and designers MUST define and configure the appropriate per-resource settings, as well as the overall "caching hierarchy." : try to find a balance between good and bad reactivity depending on the resource type.
 API designers MUST determine the best cache hierarchy for their API : the combination of resource URLs with content fingerprints (Etag) and short or no-cache lifetimes allows you to control how quickly the client picks up updates.

 #### Caching dynamic data